Entertainment & Special Event Insurance — Kelly Insurance Group

 ATTENDANCE & CROWD CAPACITY

-The number of anticipated attendees is the single largest driver of general liability premium.
-A 200-person club show and a 20,000-person festival require dramatically different limits and generate substantially different premiums.
+Anticipated attendance is the single largest driver of general liability pricing.
+A 200-person club show and a 20,000-person festival call for very different limits.
 Accurate capacity projections matter — underestimating attendance can create a coverage problem if a claim arises.

 02

-Nationally recognized hip hop artists attract larger, more energetic crowds — and require more thorough carrier review.
-Some carriers have lists of artists they will or will not cover.
-KIG works with markets that evaluate events on their actual risk profile, not simply on genre or artist name recognition.
+Nationally recognized artists attract larger, more energetic crowds and may require more thorough carrier review.
+Some carriers maintain their own underwriting criteria around performers.
+KIG works with markets that evaluate the actual risk, not simply the genre or name recognition.

 03